arcanis/clipanion/README.md

 # => values = []
 ```

-**Note:** Rest arguments are strictly positional.
+**Note:** Rest arguments are strictly positionals.
 All options found between rest arguments will be consumed as options of the `Command` instance.
 For proxying, `Command.Proxy` has to be used instead.

 **Note:** Rest arguments can be surrounded by other *finite* *non-optional* positionals such as `Command.String({required: true})`.